RajDkJangam/cevoaustralia.github.io/content/post/2018-04-05-get-baking.markdown

 ### Open sourcing

-After successfully guiding other teams though adopting their own Bakery, it seemed to make sense to make it avaialbe to people outside the organisation too.
+After successfully guiding other teams though adopting their own Bakery, making the Bakery goodness available outside the organisation seemed like a good idea.
 So we did!

-If you have a desire to checkout out Bakery take a look here: https://github.com/iagcl/bakery
+If you are eager to grab some roles from the Bakery take a look here: https://github.com/iagcl/bakery

-It's all open sourced so it wont cost you any dough.
+It's all open sourced, so won't cost you any dough.